What Birdeye is

 Can it handle more than one location?

-Yes — locations each get their own settings (send delay, cooldown, templates) at $29 per location per month.
+Yes — each location runs on its own $29-per-month subscription with its own settings (send delay, cooldown, templates).
 It is built for one-to-a-handful of locations rather than franchise-scale portfolios.

 What happens to my existing reviews if I switch?

 Nothing — reviews live on your Google profile, not in Birdeye or ReviewNudger.
-Once you connect Google, your review history syncs into the ReviewNudger dashboard and new reviews arrive with AI-drafted replies.
+Once you connect Google, your review history syncs into the ReviewNudger dashboard and AI reply suggestions are available on demand for unreplied reviews.

 Do I need a sales call to see pricing?